 Finally, you can always contact the credit reference agency your lender uses to find out if they may have inaccurate information on your credit file.
 If this is the case, the credit reference agency is required by law to rectify it.

 According to International Business Times (click here for article) Credit affects the wider economy more than you might think.
 According to figures from the Bank of England, unsecured lending rose at its fastest pace for ten years in January 2016, jumping from £1.1bn to £1.6bn.
 The collective total credit card debt for the British population in January 2017 was £63.8bn, while other loans – not including mortgages – added up to £115.7bn

-High levels of lending aren't always necessarily a bad thing – it can stimulate the economy, and tends to reflect growing confidence in it.
+High levels of lending can be a good thing – it can stimulate the economy, and tends to reflect growing confidence in it.
 However, all this borrowed money needs to be paid back at some point, and if people don't have enough real income to cover their debts and the interest on them, it's possible that we could see a growing number of people slipping into credit problems.

 How can Vanquis' cards help people with poor or bad credit?

 Past financial difficulties can make it difficult for people to borrow money, there are options that can help people rebuild their credit scores and eventually gain access to better deals.